rahmanaminoor25/Gold-price-prediction-using-linear-regression-and-ARIMAX-/README.md

 ## Model

-We intend to use multiple linear regression to model the data.
+We intend to use multiple linear regression to model the data and then proceed with ARIMA models.
 In order to track the price gold tommorow/ next week/ in the next three months, We simply take the current price of gold and shift it by 1/ 7/ 31 units.
 This then serves as the target variable.

 #### Important note:
 Given that we are modelling future gold prices using the current gold price as a feature, autocorrelation could be present (this is later confirmed via the durbin watson test and ACF plot).
 Autocorrelation entails the residuals not being random (i.e. following a pattern).
 This violates a core assumption of the least squares method (the independence of errors) which leads to an underestimated variance and thus overconfident model.
 Source: https://economics.town/econometric-methods/consequences-autocorrelation-ols-estimators/